 Designers are creative problem solvers.
 They must possess a thorough understanding of the principles of visual vocabulary and learn to be comfortable expressing their ideas visually.
-This course introduces basic skills and concepts fundamental to graphic designers, including process, conceptual thinking, making and production.
-This course is not computer based.
+This course introduces basic skills and concepts fundamental to graphic designers, including process, conceptual thinking, creation and production.
+This course is not computer-based.

 Painting from Observation

 This course is an introduction to painting from observation.
-Students work from the live model as well as the observed environment, building their painting and observational skills through a variety of exercises, ranging from quick gestural studies to longer studies.
-Some class time is spent looking at old masters as well as contemporary artists for examples and inspiration.
+Students work from a live model as well as the observed environment, building their painting and observational skills through a variety of exercises, ranging from quick gestural studies to longer studies.
+Some class time is spent looking at classic masters as well as contemporary artists for examples and inspiration.

 This class focuses on fashion illustration with a concentration in garment construction.
 Students learn the importance of basic fashion illustration in the industry.
 Learning to think with a pencil will become a habit of mind for students attending this studio.
 Students develop skills in pattern making, fabric selection, draping and garment construction.
 The final project is the creation of a piece to be exhibited at the conclusion of the program.

 This course stresses basic drawing techniques using graphite, colored pencil, pen and ink.
 Emphasis is on creating a narrative and developing skills to interpret the narrative.
 Students study and research the history of illustration to contextualize their own pursuits.